jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 A release review will have validated that the specification project has:

-1.  {#staging_artifacts} Produced a final staging release via OSSRH staging repository for the api, javadoc.
+1.  <a name="staging_artifacts"/> Produced a final staging release via OSSRH staging repository for the api, javadoc.

     -   Javadocs should include the [Eclipse Foundation Specification License](https://raw.githubusercontent.com/eclipse-ee4j/jakartaee-api/master/licenses/EFSL.html).